casanet/casanet-server/backend/README.md

 * `TFA_USER_KEY` (value example: `my-gmail-password`)

-## minions connection
+## Devices connection:
-Each IoT should be connected to local router before can add it to casa-net.
+Each IoT device should be connected to local router before can add it to casa-net.
 For each supported IoT device model connection and pairing instructions see [modules documentations](./src/modules).

 ## API